CMakePP/CMaize/docs/src/background/statement_of_need.rst

 Even though CMake strives to be as flexible as possible, the reality is that software packages are becoming increasingly complicated as are their deployment environments.
-Of particular note, many C/C++ packages are increasingly shipping with Python interfaces.
+For example, and as evidenced by the popularity of the pybind11 project :cite:`pybind11` on GitHub, many C/C++ packages are increasingly supporting Python interfaces.
 Unsurprisingly, the Python interface often depends on external Python packages, e.g., many scientific C/C++ projects leverage Numpy :cite:`numpy`.
+While CMake can already facilitate finding the Python interpreter and the Python development libraries :cite:`find_python`, it is unreasonable to ask CMake to also provide mechanisms for finding and building Python packages.
+Furthermore, most
-While CMake can already facilitate finding the Python interpreter and the Python development libraries, it is unreasonable to ask CMake to also provide mechanisms for finding and building Python packages.
-Furthermore, most Python package maintainers are unlikely to provide CMake support.
-Admittedly, the prevalence of the C++/Python paradigm may lead to CMake support down the road, but the ultimate point is meant to be language agnostic, i.e., it is not reasonable for CMake to natively support all use cases of all coding languages.
+Python package maintainers are unlikely to provide CMake support.
+Admittedly, the prevalence of the C++/Python paradigm may lead to CMake support down the road, but the ultimate point we're trying to make is that it is unreasonable for CMake to natively support all use cases of all coding languages.
 Instead, *there is a need to be able to non-invasively extend CMake to additional coding languages and package managers*.

 Given that CMake is a full-featured coding language, it is possible to write CMake extensions which will reduce the verbosity and redundancy via